SALT LAKE'S HIGH-ELEVATION BEERS

 Here’s a compilation of our favorite high-point beers (above 4.0 ABV).
 It's not so much a “best of” list as it is a liquid mixtape.
 Take each big beer in turn, enjoy its unique deliciousness, and then, eventually, transition to the next.

 BIG BAD BAPTIST IMPERIAL STOUT // EPIC BREWING COMPANY

 This batch of the Bad One features local roaster Charming Beard’s Guatemalan coffee.
 The beer has a luxurious head and deep rich flavors imparted from being aged in used whiskey/bourbon barrels.
-A heavy dose of malt give the beer gravitas and a dark hue, while three hop varietiesrender a slight punchiness.
+A heavy dose of malt gives the beer gravitas and a dark hue, while three hop varieties render a slight punchiness.
 The added cocoa nibs impart a smooth, slightly sweet finish.
-The beer packs a whollop at just over the 11% ABVmark, thereby living up to its name.
+The beer packs a wallop at just over the 11% ABVmark, thereby living up to its name.

 ELEPHINO // RED ROCK BREWING COMPANY

 What’s the best beer in Utah?
 Hell if we know.
 But the Elephino ranks right up there.
 Red Rock Brewery’s most popular bottled beer is this Double IPA.
 It’s robust, incredibly hoppy, and high in alcohol (8% ABV).
 There couldn’t be a better name for Elephino, maybe because you can’t quite pin down why it’s your go-to big beer.
 Just shrug your shoulders, and drink up.